8e7an/dotvim/NOTES.md

 `+` Move cursor to the first non-white-space character of the next line.

-`*` Move cursor to the next occurrence of the word the cursor is over.
+`*` Move cursor to the next whole occurrence of the word the cursor is over.

+`g*` Move cursor to the next partial occurrence of the word the cursor is over.

-`#` Move cursor to the previous occurrence of the word the cursor is over.
+`#` Move cursor to the previous whole occurrence of the word the cursor is over.

+`g#` Move cursor to the previous partial occurrence of the word the cursor is over.

 `H` Move cursor to the top of the screen.